-If you are interested in attending The Next Training, register with the code “MissJaimeOT25” to get A Discounted rate and a Free Gift Valued at $25 dollars…
+If you are interested in attending the next training, register with the code “MissJaimeOT” to get $25 dollars OFF!

 Check out this you tube video about Puzzle Art

-Again, don’t forget to use the code “MissJaimeOT25” to get your free gift if you plan to attend.
+Again, don’t forget to use the code “MissJaimeOT” to save $25 on your registration if you plan to attend.
 Tell them Miss Jaime, O.T. sent you!

 Want to learn more?
-PuzzleArt Therapy was just featured in the Open Journal of Occupational Therapy!
+PuzzleArt Therapy was also featured in the Open Journal of Occupational Therapy!